Print

 Instructions

-1. Preheat the oven to 375 degrees.
+1. Prep the ratatouille sauce.
+Heat the oven to 375 degrees.
 Spread the tomato sauce over the bottom of a baking sheet, casserole dish, or large cast-iron pan.
 Chop the onion and garlic and spread them over the sauce.
 Strip the leaves from the thyme sprigs and sprinkle half over the sauce.

-2. Make the béchamel sauce by melting the butter over medium heat in a small pot.
-When melted, add the flour and cook for a minute or two until browned.
+2. Make the béchamel.
+Melt the butter over medium heat in a small saucepan.
+When melted, stir in the flour and cook for a minute or two until lightly browned.
 Slowly whisk in the milk.
 When smooth, bring it to a gentle simmer, stirring occasionally, until thickened.
-Remove from the heat and season with the nutmeg, a few grinds of black pepper, and ¼ teaspoons of salt.
+Remove from the heat and season with the nutmeg, a few grinds of black pepper, and ¼ teaspoon of salt.
 Stir the béchamel sauce into the tomato sauce in the bottom of your pan or dish.

-3. Thinly slice the zucchini, eggplant, yellow squash, and tomato.
-A mandolin works well for all but the tomato, for which you may want to carefully use a sharp knife.
-Slice the eggplant last, as it will quickly turn brown.
+3. Slice the veg.
+Using a sharp knife, thinly slice the zucchini, eggplant, yellow squash, and tomato.
+If you have one, a mandolin also works well for all but the tomato, for which you may want to carefully use a sharp knife.

-4. Arrange several slices of the vegetables in your hand, then place them into your pan over the sauce.
+4. Assemble.
+Arrange several slices of the vegetables in your hand, then place them into your pan over the sauce.
 Repeat this process with the same vegetable order until they’re tightly packed and the pan is full.
 You can go in rows or try a circular pattern.
-If you still have leftover vegetable slices, fill them in where needed.
+If you still have leftover vegetable slices, fill them in where needed or toss together in an extra baking dish.

-5. Sprinkle ½ teaspoon of salt and the remaining thyme over the vegetables.
+5. Bake.
+Sprinkle the remaining 3/4 teaspoon of salt and the remaining thyme over the vegetables.
 Drizzle over the olive oil.
 Cover the dish with a piece of parchment paper and bake in the oven for 50 – 60 minutes.
-Serve warm, topped with Parmesan.
+Remove the parchment, sprinkle with Parmesan, and cook for 5-10 more minutes until golden.

 • Prep Time: 30